Islam and Muhammed

-Mohammed even succeeded in transforming the Kaaba (Sura 3, verses 96-97) in Mekka, which was according to Islamic false representation in Sura 22/26 built by Adam, and previously used as the sanctuary of the local deity Hubal of the Jāhilīya, into a islamic sanctuary.
+Mohammed even succeeded in transforming the Kaaba (Sura 3, verses 96-97) in Mekka into a islamic sanctuary, which was according to Islamic false representation in Sura 22/26 built by Adam.
+It was previously used as the sanctuary of the local deity Hubal of the Jāhilīya.

 Today's Kaaba is a new building from the 14th century.
 The visit of the Kaaba and the temporary meeting consolidates the Islamic community.
-It does not, however, lead to the spiritual development which is necessary for the entering into paradise, for which, among many other things, a transformation of vitality is necessary.
+It does not, however, lead to the spiritual development, which is necessary for the entering into a paradise, for which, among many other things, a transformation of vitality is necessary.

 A well-known argument here is that when Shiites and Sunnis ask for the blessing of Allah, for whom should Allah choose?